MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/updating-environments.md

 Platform code is at a very low level, and no Microsoft Dynamics 365 for Retail features are implemented in the platform.
 Therefore, stand-alone platform binary updates don't require that you retest any Retail-specific code.
 Examples of features that are implemented in the platform are the Data Import/Export Framework (DIXF) and the batch framework.

 Binary updates or hotfixes include dynamic-link libraries (DLLs), scripts, and channel SQL schema changes.
-All channel-side hotfixes are released together with a binary update/hotfix.
+All channel-side hotfixes are released together as a binary update/hotfix.
 Because binary updates are DLLs, they are cumulative.
 For example, if you download a binary update on Friday, you automatically receive all binary hotfixes from Monday through Thursday.

 If the code merge is done correctly, the version of a binary hotfix that you take matches the version of the Microsoft-version.txt file in the Retail software development kit (SDK).
 Typically, binary updates are also linked to the latest platform.
 Therefore, when you take binary updates, you must stay up to date with the platform.
 Platform updates help increase the stability of the platform, and they affect build environments and test efforts to some extent.

 Application updates or hotfixes are delivered in X++ source code.
-Therefore, they aren't for the channel side but for the client side (they are either Retail-related or not Retail-related).
+Therefore, they aren't for the channel side but for the Dynamics 365 side (they are either Retail-related or not Retail-related).

 Note that some updates require both an application update and a binary update.
 For hotfix recommendations, see the next section.